 The Louvre has unveiled more hidden treasures from their catacombs, i.e. remains from the Palace of the Roman Emperor Galerius (305-311 AD) who promoted Thessaloniki to the capital of his tetrarchy.
 These are tall square marble pillars, approximately two meters high with on the front and back a relief of a recognizable figure, like a Manead, Victory, Dionysos, Aura, Ariane, one of the Dioscuri, Leda with the Swan, and Ganymedes.
 The building to which the pillars belonged is called “Incantada” and once stood at the northern entrance to the Agora of Thessaloniki.
 This is all new to me and very revealing.

 At this stage, I wonder why Alexander the Great is supposed to be the central personage of this exhibition since besides the head from Pella and the scanty bronze statue with the lost lance I haven’t seen him.
 He turns out to be the surprise, probably meant to be the very climax … not very successful, if you ask me!
 When I’m about ready to leave I discover a rather narrow window in a black box where Alexander is waiting for me.
 Gee, why cramp him behind this one window?
 They could have put him in a full-size showcase entirely made of glass, no?
 Anyway, this is where I find the true treasures of the entire exhibition (in my eyes, that is, of course), Alexander in person!
-To start with, there is the most striking Azara Hermes from the Louvre – after all, this is a copy of an original made by nobody less than Lysippos!
+For a start, there is the most striking Azara Hermes from the Louvre – after all, this is a copy of an original made by nobody less than Lysippos!
 Also Alexander as Pan from the Museum in Pella, the Guimet Alexander from the Louvre, a torso that is being attributed to him, and an inscription from Thessaloniki of which I remember nothing.
 And finally, at the very corner of this same dark showcase, a long narrow glass étagère with the gold medallions of his Royal parents, King Philip II of Macedonia and Queen Olympias – precious pieces shoveled away in an almost forgotten corner.
 True sacrilege, I would say!

 No comments: